programmer-1991/play-zone/README.md

 ### Content
 - I used semantic elements in my project to keep a structure that is customized for SEO.
 - I used keywords in headings and put them in strong tags to emphasize it's importance.
-I did the same with product names and categories in products list,  product details page, game details and console specs sections.
+I did the same with product names, categories and relevant words in products list,  product details page, game details and console specs sections.
 - The project has internal links that leads to all pages to help users to continue exploring my site.
 - I used external links for each product either a game or console that provides more information about the product and they link to official sites for Sony Playstation, Microsoft Xbox and Nintendo.